-“There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self.”
+“There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self.”Ernest Hemingway

 Many traits make a great project manager: organizational skills, effective communication, attention to detail, negotiation and problem solving are widely recognized.

-- The success of your project depends on information sharing
+1. The success of your project depends on information sharing

-- Professional Reputation
+2. Professional Reputation

-- Continuous Professional Improvement
+3. Continuous Professional Improvement

 Listening and actually hearing what others say regarding how you could improve allows you to take advantage of those opportunities.

 Following is a list of ways you can demonstrate humility throughout the life of your project, and beyond.

-When they have information to share, take them seriously and do not disregard or discount what is provided.
-They can give insight to information you may not have access to, or may not have been made aware of elsewhere.
+When they have information to share, take them seriously.
+Don’t disregard or discount information they give you.
+It may be something important you otherwise wouldn’t have access to.
 This can range from details about potential risks to vacation time that might impact your planning and execution.

 Encourage team members to share insights and ideas.
-In meetings, there may be team members who are silent and fear judgment by others.
-Create an environment of openness and acceptance.
+In meetings, there may be team members who are silent and fear being judged.

-- Take responsibility– When something goes wrong on a project, take responsibility for your role and look for ways to solve problems rather than blaming others.
+When something goes wrong on a project, take responsibility for your role and look for ways to solve problems rather than blaming others.